rolfen/apt-history/README.md

 `--as-apt-argument` returns a space-separated list of package names

-For example, this will uninstall all packages installed by the 4th command (without automatically uninstalling dependants) It's the main purpose of this script
+For example, this will uninstall all packages installed by the 4th command (without automatically uninstalling dependants).
+It's the main purpose of this script.

+It is safer to use `dpkg` then `apt`. apt might conceivably automatically uninstall dependant packages.

 ```
-sudo dpkg -r --force-depends `cat /var/log/apt/history.log| apt-history 4 Install --as-apt-arguments`
+sudo dpkg -r `cat /var/log/apt/history.log| apt-history 4 Install --as-apt-arguments`
 ```

+It might be useful to add `--force-depends` to the `dpkg` command.

 Other interesting scripts: